 Notice that the regulation only states that you may not drink alcohol unless a certificate holder operating the aircraft has served it to you.
 This means that in theory you could request a flight attendant to serve you your own alcohol and be compliant with this regulation.

-Some flight attendants will happily serve you your own alcohol but others may pushback since technically you are a less profitable customer when you do this.
+Some flight attendants will happily serve you your own alcohol but others may push back since technically you are a less profitable customer when you do this.
+The best thing to do is to politely request a flight attendant to serve you your alcohol and if they refuse to do so just accecpt their answer and move on.

 What about syrups?